jd28/rollnw/README.md

    --T.S.
 Eliot, Little Gidding, The Four Quartets.
 ```

-libnw is a simple modern C++ library for NWN(:EE) file formats, that
+libnw is a simple modern C++ library for NWN(:EE) file formats.
+It will be part of a trio, or so, of projects and will be the least interesting of all.

+## Goals

+* Aim at implementation equals understand.
+Reading the source should leave no questions regarding the underlying file formats (most of them are dead simple).
-* provides a place to learn and re-learn about NWN and modern C++ projects.
+* Provide a place to learn and re-learn about NWN and modern C++ projects.
-* might be used to make neat stuff.
+* Maybe make neat stuff.
+* Seperates the reading from the writing from the 'rithmatic, except where it doesn't affect the usage of one or the other.
+E,g. tlk can easily be made read/write/modifiable with the exact same performance characteristics, Gff cannot.
+It's better to seperate them, then convolute the implementations of reading or writing or modification.
+* Follows the principles of [utf8 everywhere](https://utf8everywhere.org/).
+This is aspirational and a huge can of worms.
+I'm guessing the game itself has been forced in this direction.
-* hews as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.
+* Hew as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.

-and what it's not,
+## Non-goals

-* a library for converting NWN(:EE) file formats to textual representations.
+* Converting NWN(:EE) file formats to textual representations.
-* a library for modifying serialized formats (e,g.
+* Modifying serialized formats (e,g.
 GFF) in situ.
-* a library competing with, or a commentary on, any other project, library, and/or authors thereof.
+* Competing with, or commenting on, any other community members tools, libraries and the authors of the same.

+## History

 A lot of what's here was written in the 2011-2015 range as part of personal minimalist toolset, modernized and with new EE stuff added.
+In some sense, it's a work of historical fiction -- it's what I'd have suggested at the start of NWN:EE (and did): get the game and the community on the same set of libraries.

-In some sense, it's a work of historical fiction now and will be the basis for other such projects, as such it doesn't aim at any particular practical use.
-Similar to an older project that asked ["what if Bioware had stuck with Lua?"](https://solstice.readthedocs.io/en/latest/)
+Since it's intended for wide-spread use, it exists to ask questions, explorer random ideas.
+Similar to an older project that asked ["what if Bioware had stuck with Lua?"](https://solstice.readthedocs.io/en/latest/).
+The awnser to that was pretty positive: a decade ahead, at least, of nwscript.

+It's closet analogue in NWN history will be the libraries underlying Torlack's NWN Explorer.

+## General Warnings, California Prop.
+65 Notices

+This library is in a rough state.

 If you've somehow found your way here by accident, you should head to [neverwinter.nim](https://github.com/niv/neverwinter.nim), those are the official tools of NWN:EE and can handle basic workflows out of the box.